CallMeCaleb94/KyniFlakes/README.md

 # KyniFlakes
-Collection of configuration.nix files for my machines
+Collection of .nix files for my machines and Packages I'm packaging with Nix